 Rosh Hashana's Principles of Faith In the midst of the fifteenth century, Spanish Jewish philosopher R. Yosef Albo formulated an unusual thesis.
 He claimed that each of the three central blessings of Rosh Hashana’s Musaf prayer, Malchuyot, Zichronot and Shofarot, alludes to a cardinal principle of faith.
 Although Rambam had boiled down Jewish dogma

 Narcissus and the Nazir http://www.thelehrhaus.com/scholarship/2017/9/13/narcissus-and-the-nazir The legend of Narcissus is well known.
 As enshrined in the later Roman poet Ovid’s classic retelling, the young man selfishly spurns countless romantic suitors and friends.
-One such nymph, who had been cruelly rejected, turns heavenward and beseeches the
+One such nymph, who had been cruelly rejected, turns heavenward

 Houston's Pain is Our Pain Looking at the pain and suffering of the people of Houston and other affected communities, I am reminded of Rav Soloveitchik's haunting reading of the story of Iyov in his classic Kol Dodi Dofek.
 The Rav wonders what lesson Iyov was meant to derive from his suffering.
 He